Targeting relative risk heterogeneity with causal forests

-Treatment effect heterogeneity (TEH), or variability in treatment effect for different subgroups within a population, is of significant interest in clinical trial analysis.
-Causal forests (Wager and Athey, 2018) is a highly popular method for this problem, but like many other methods for detecting TEH, its criterion for separating subgroups focuses on differences in absolute risk.
-This can dilute statistical power by masking nuance in the relative risk, which is often a more appropriate quantity of clinical interest.
-In this work, we propose and implement a methodology for modifying causal forests to target relative risk using a novel node-splitting procedure based on generalized linear model (GLM) comparison.
-We present results on simulated and real-world data that suggest relative risk causal forests can capture otherwise unobserved sources of heterogeneity.
+The estimation of heterogeneous treatment effects (HTE) across different subgroups in a population is of significant interest in clinical trial analysis.
+State-of-the-art HTE estimation methods, including causal forests (Wager and Athey, 2018), generally rely on recursive partitioning for non-parametric identification of relevant covariates and interactions.
+However, like many other methods in this area, causal forests partition subgroups based on differences in absolute risk.
+This can dilute statistical power by masking variability in the relative risk, which is often a more appropriate quantity of clinical interest.
+In this work, we propose and implement a methodology for modifying causal forests to target relative risk, using a novel node-splitting procedure based on exhaustive generalized linear model comparison.
+We present results that suggest relative risk causal forests can capture otherwise undetected sources of heterogeneity.

 PDF Abstract